holgerimbery/workshop-content/agents-3-challenges/README.md

 - Select multiple choice in the Identify dropdown

-- Enter Laptop and Smartphone in the choice option
+- Enter "Laptop" and "Smartphone" in the choice option

 - Click the Save user response as